 Earlier this week a young woman was refused permission to attend her own father’s funeral in Queensland.
-The daughter lives in Canberra where there has been zero COVID-19 cases for two months.
-There are not 5 actives cases or even 1.
+The daughter lives in Canberra where there have been zero COVID-19 cases for two months.
+There are not 5 active cases or even 1.
 For 60 days there has been 0 cases.
-The Queensland Government initially gave the woman permission to travel to Queensland to visit her dying father, but only after she quarantined for 14 days.
+The Queensland Government initially gave the woman permission to travel to Queensland to visit her dying father, but only after she was quarantined for 14 days.
 During that time her father died.
 When she asked for permission to attend the funeral she was refused, and even informed that she should no longer be in the State?
 Why?
 Because her stated reason for travelling to Queensland was to visit a dying parent, it was not for attending his funeral.

 The story gets worse because the Prime Minister contacted Queensland’s Premier, Annastacia Palaszczuk, asking for special dispensation for the young woman to attend the funeral with her family.
 The response was for the Premier to take aim at Scott Morrison in public and in the Queensland Parliament by accusing him of ‘bullying’.
 She then suggested that the decision was not hers to make but that of Queensland’s Chief health officer Jeanette Young.

 Speaking of which, last night, Dr Young explained why Queensland is giving exemptions to some people.
 She said, “I’ve given exemptions for people in entertainment and film because that’s bringing a lot of money into this state.”